tpolecat/atto/README.md

 - Do some benchmarking with simple grammars to see how we stack up.
 - Scala 2.11 w/ scalaz 7.1
 - Improve scaladoc, maybe.

+## Contributors

+Many thanks to @runarorama, @marcsaegesser, and @coltfred for their contributions.
+Feedback (complaints especially) and suggestions are always welcome.

 ## License